Bordered theory for pillowcase homology: From curves to modules

-Now, let us explain how $M(L)$ can be recovered combinatorially, by doing it on the example curve $L^{\natural}$ on the Figure \ref{figure:curve}.
+Now, let us explain how $M(L)$ can be recovered combinatorially, by doing it on the example curve $L^{\natural}$ in Figure~\ref{figure:curve}.
 First, let us count all the \say{basic} discs, which are contained entirely in one of the big domains $B_l$.
 Because there is one basepoint in each big domain $B_l$, there is exactly one basic disc between two consecutive generators.
-For the curve $L^{\natural}$ from Figure \ref{figure:curve} here are all the basic discs: $z \xrightarrow{D_2} x $, $y \xrightarrow{D_0} x $, $t \xrightarrow{D_6} y $, $t \xrightarrow{D_4 + D_3} s $, $w \xrightarrow{D_1} s $, $z \xrightarrow{D_4 + D_5} w $.
-Thus first we get a circle (if $L$ is an arc one gets a sequence) of generators and actions between them, see Figure \ref{figure:module} for an example of the module $M(L^{\natural})$.
+For the curve $L^{\natural}$ from Figure~\ref{figure:curve} the basic discs are: $z \xrightarrow{D_2} x $, $y \xrightarrow{D_0} x $, $t \xrightarrow{D_6} y $, $t \xrightarrow{D_4 + D_3} s $, $w \xrightarrow{D_1} s $, $z \xrightarrow{D_4 + D_5} w $.
+Thus first we get a circle (if $L$ is an arc we get a sequence) of generators and actions between them, see Figure~\ref{figure:module} for an example of the module $M(L^{\natural})$.
 Notice that except the basic actions that form a circle there are two extra actions: $z \xrightarrow{D_1 + D_4 + D_5} s $, $t \xrightarrow{D_0 + D_6} x$.
 These are the actions which correspond to discs which are formed by juxtaposing basic discs along the arcs.
 These discs ensure that $d^2=0$ in our $A_\infty$ module.
 Note that every immersed disc can be decomposed into basic discs.
-Also every basic disc is contained in the finite number of discs --- otherwise one would have a cycle of chords on the $\bdry P$, and this is not possible because the graph $\Gamma$ has no cycles.
+Also every basic disc is contained in the finite number of discs --- otherwise we would have a cycle of chords on the $\bdry P$, and this is not possible because the graph $\Gamma$ has no cycles.